Austria in the Eurovision Song Contest 2017: Internal selection

-Artists were nominated by the ORF Eurovision Song Contest Team led by ORF chief editor Stefan Zechner, which collaborated with music experts Christof Straub and Eberhard Forcher, the latter who also worked on the selection of the Austrian entry in 2016, to submit songs to the broadcaster.
+Artists were nominated by the ORF Eurovision Song Contest Team led by ORF chief editor Stefan Zechner, which collaborated with music experts Christof Straub and Eberhard Forcher who also worked on the selection of the Austrian entry in 2016, to submit songs to the broadcaster.
 On 19 December 2016, ORF announced that they had internally selected Nathan Trent to represent Austria in Kyiv.
-Trent was also among the 33 artists shortlisted to compete in the 2017 German national final but later withdrew in favour of representing Austria at the Eurovision Song Contest 2017.
+Trent was also among the 33 artists shortlisted to compete in the 2017 German national final but later withdrew in favour of representing Austria.
 Prior to the announcement of Nathan Trent as the Austrian representative, the band Russkaja was rumoured to have been selected by the broadcaster.

 On 26 February 2017, the song "Running on Air" written by Nathan Trent himself together with Bernhard Penzias was announced as the Austrian entry for the contest.
 While its release date was given as 28 February, the song leaked online through Spotify and YouTube the same day as its announcement.
 The official presentation of the song took place on 28 February 2017 during the radio show Ö3-Wecker, aired on Ö3.
+Nathan Trent also recorded an Italian version of the song titled "Fino a che volerò", and a Spanish version titled "Aire" which was remixed and produced by Vincent Bueno.

 Promotion

 Nathan Trent made several appearances across Europe to specifically promote "Running on Air" as the Austrian Eurovision entry.
 On 2 April, Trent performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French.
 Between 3 and 6 April, Trent took part in promotional activities in Tel Aviv, Israel and performed during the Israel Calling event held at the Ha'teatron venue.
 On 8 April, Trent performed during the Eurovision in Concert event which was held at the Melkweg venue in Amsterdam, Netherlands and hosted by Cornald Maas and Selma Björnsdóttir.
 On 15 April, Trent performed during the Eurovision Spain Pre-Party, which was held at the Sala La Riviera venue in Madrid, Spain.

-Trent recorded an Italian version of the song titled "Fino a che volerò" and a remixed Spanish version titled "Aire", which was produced by Vincent Bueno.